1.1. Stylus and record care

 0.5 mm clearance between the cartridge base line and record surface is the acceptable minimum.

-2.4.1.
-Compatibility with Rega brand TT/TA:
+Compatibility with Rega brand TT/TA

-The Rega tonearms are installed for the height of the Rega cartridges, these cartridges’ height from stylus tip to the top of the cartridge mounting surface is lower than standard.
-Since it is vital to ensure that the cartridge base is parallel with the tonearm and the tonearm is parallel with the record surface, you will need spacers to ensure the correct setup of your Ortofon cartridge.
+Since it is vital to ensure that the cartridge base is parallel with the tonearm and the tonearm is parallel with the record surface, you will need spacers to ensure the correct setup for other Ortofon cartridges than 2MR.

 Rega offers the following options: